GRAINS-Corn tops $7 a bushel for first time since 2013 in most-active contract

 * Feed demand remains strong from meat producers - analysts

-CHICAGO, May 4 (Reuters) - U.S. corn futures on Tuesday topped $7 a bushel in the most-active contract for the first time since 2013 on concerns about tightening global supplies.
+CHICAGO, May 4 (Reuters) - U.S. corn futures on Tuesday topped $7 a bushel in the most-active contract for the first time since 2013 as unfavorably dry crop weather in Brazil kept attention on tightening global supplies.

-There has been “no demand destruction” amid strong profitability for meat production, said Greg Heckman, chief executive officer for global grains trader Bunge Ltd
+There has been “no demand destruction” for crops amid strong profitability for meat production, said Greg Heckman, chief executive officer for global grains trader Bunge Ltd

-Asian feed manufacturers are switching to wheat from corn in animal rations, though Heckman said increased wheat feeding to livestock in China is temporary.
+Some Asian feed manufacturers are switching to wheat from corn in animal rations, though Heckman said an increase in wheat feeding to livestock in China is temporary.

 “We’ve got good animal profitability and good demand right now,” Heckman said on an earnings call with analysts.

-Oilseed inventories are also tight, keeping the soybean market supported in the face of concern over reduced vegetable oil demand in India due to a surge in coronavirus cases.
+Oilseed inventories are tight, keeping the soybean market supported in the face of concern over reduced vegetable oil demand in India due to surging coronavirus cases, traders said.

-In Brazil, weather forecasts showed little sign of rain relief for dry southern corn-growing areas, keeping attention on global supply tensions despite U.S. planting progress.
+In Brazil, weather forecasts showed little sign of rain relief for dry southern corn-growing areas, keeping the focus on global supply woes despite U.S. planting progress.
 Brazil’s second annual crop is seen as crucial to boosting short-term availability ahead of the U.S. harvest later in the year.

 Our Standards: The Thomson Reuters Trust Principles.